The states of dreaming and deep sleep are means to achieve unification between the knower and the known.

 6. Of the transfer of the conscious principle (‘pho-ba)

-In the “dream state yoga” practice mentioned here, the disciple first develops an awareness that he dreams.
-Realising that the situation in which he finds himself is purely dreamlike, that is, that what appears is the result of his mental state, he begins to have control over the dream, producing all kinds of apparitions, transforming the elements of the dream, etc. Because of the unreality and emptiness of these phenomena derived from one’s mind, the practitioner begins to understand that the dream world and the world of the waking state are the same.
-The practitioner sees these two consciousness levels as empty mental constructions without existence or substance.
-This yoga prolongs the mastery of the dream state upon waking; thus, the relationship with the world is purified through weakening induced by the transitory personality.
-This practice is considered complementary to Illusory Body yoga, which aims to recognise one’s body and all external objects’ illusory nature.
-Some of the methods described below are intended for advanced practitioners who have received specific initiations and instructions.
-However, some passages are also significant for a Western practitioner.
+In the “dream state yoga” practice explained herein, the disciple initially develops the awareness of dreaming.
+The practitioner gains control over the dream by recognising that the circumstances in which one finds oneself are purely dreamlike, meaning that what appears is a product of one’s mental state.
+This control allows for producing apparitions of various kinds, transforming elements within the dream, and other such activities.
+Because the phenomena derived from the mind in this manner are unreal and empty, the practitioner begins to comprehend that the dream world and the waking world are one and the same.
+The practitioner perceives these two levels of consciousness as mental constructions devoid of existence or substance.
+This form of yoga extends the control of the dream state beyond the moment of awakening, thereby purifying the relationship with the world by inducing weakness in the transitory personality.
+This practice integrates “illusory body yoga,” which seeks to recognise the illusory nature of one’s body and all external objects.
+While some of the methods described below are intended for advanced practitioners who have received specific initiations and instructions, certain passages are also helpful for Western practitioners.

 There are two methods to recognise the dream: